saviorand/Endangered-Species/README.md

 # Endangered Species

  A test exercise from BIM meant to retrieve endangered species and mammal endangered species from IUCN Red Book database via API

+## Technologies

+Made with React and Tailwind CSS.

+## Design Choices

+Because the API token requested from IUCN is still pending (it seems that they take a while to respond to requests) I have used test responses provided in API documentation.

+Since only Europe is available in test regions, Europe is used for now.
+A random region is still retrieved - it will be integrated with the app once production API token is provided.

+## Made with

+    IUCN 2019.
+IUCN Red List of Threatened Species.
+Version 2019-3 <www.iucnredlist.org>